AkbarHabeeb/Learnings/README.md

 ## Day 3

--Today, I gone through the **Bishop book for Pattern Recognition and Machine Learning**.
-Pg No : 137 - 141 -Networked with LLVM people
+- Today, I gone through the **Bishop book for Pattern Recognition and Machine Learning**.
+Pg No : 137 - 141
+- Networked with LLVM people
--Started implementing a Caculator Interpreter (Using Lex and Yacc)
+- Started implementing a Caculator Interpreter (Using Lex and Yacc)